Agent authentication¶

 The framework provides an authorization context system for propagating authentication information to downstream tools and services.
 This allows tokens and credentials to be automatically passed between agent tools without manual configuration.

-Initialize authorization context in your agent's chat() function using initialize_authorization_context() from the datarobot-genai package.
+Initialize authorization context in your agent's chat() function using resolve_authorization_context() from the datarobot-genai package.
+The function returns the authorization context dictionary, which should be assigned to completion_create_params["authorization_context"].
 Tools can then retrieve the context using get_authorization_context() from the datarobot SDK:

 from datarobot.models.genai.agent.auth import get_authorization_context